bob16077/chess.js/README.md

 ### .attackers(square, [ color ])

-Returns a list of squares that have pieces belonging to the side to move that can attack the given square.
+Returns a list of PieceOnSquares that have pieces belonging to the side to move that can attack the given square.
 This function takes an optional parameter which can change which color the pieces should belong to.

+Note: In the below examples, the returned values are represented as only squares.
+The actual return values also each include a `color` and `type` property.

 ```ts
 const chess = new Chess()